How do we build and develop a sustainable NHS service?

 National Health Service Funding

 Money is not the answer.
 Increasing complex thinking at the top of the organisation is key to improving not only the service delivery, but also the innovation in the service going forward.
+Why are we asking questions about the perpetual influx of cash to help the decision-makers make better decisions, yet we are not looking at the capacity and capability of said decision makers to make those decisions in the first instance?

 Thinking Differently About Funding